 Physics

-The physics component is a core component that provides an entity with 3D physics.
-For further details on all properties associated with this component and how to use this component with scripting, please see the API documentation.
+The physics component provides an entity with rigid body physics.
+For more details on all properties associated with the physics component and how to use the physics component with scripting, please see the API documentation.

 Please also visit the physics section of our documentation, which gives a more in-depth overview of everything you need to know about physics in ProtoTwin.